korya/hp-ide-notification-extension/README.md

     app/extensions/hpsw/notifications/1.00
 ```

-Tell the server to load the extension by adding the following line to
+Tell the server to load the extension in
 `server/file-system/extensions/manifest.json`:

 ```bash